 1949 - Another wave of Stalinist purges sweeps the Soviet Union.
 On Stalin's 70th birthday most of the Leningrad party organisation, including their parents, spouses and children, are secretly arrested in what comes to be known as the Leningrad Affair.

 Believing that Leningrad's experience of independence during the German siege is a threat, Stalin forces the city leaders to confess to treason.
 After a quick trial they are shot.

 1950 - In April Stalin agrees to a plan by the Soviet-backed leader of North Korea, Kim Il Sung, to force a reunification with South Korea through a preemptive invasion.
 The Korean War begins on 25 June.
-It will last for three years and cost about three million lives but ends with no definitive outcome.
+It lasts for three years and costs about three million lives but ends with no definitive outcome.

 1953 - In February Stalin orders the construction of four giant prison camps in Kazakhstan, Siberia and the Arctic north, apparently in preparation for new terror campaign, this time directed against Soviet Jews.
-However, the plan will never be put into action.
+However, the plan is never put into action.